Skip to Content

 Refrigerator filters are limited and cannot remove fluoride from your drinking water.

 Refrigerator filters use carbon filters which are great for dealing with other impurities but are not good enough for removing fluoride from water.
-So while it’s ok to have a refrigerator with a water filter, you may want to get another solution with a carbon filter and a reverse osmosis system.
+So while it’s okay to have a refrigerator with a water filter, you may want to get another solution with a carbon filter and a reverse osmosis system.

 With reverse osmosis, you can be sure the water fluoride levels will be reduced to acceptable levels (CDC recommends 2 milligrams per liter).